UoW-CPC/rabbda-university-portal/README.md

 ```
 hdfs dfs -ls /user/maria_dev
 ```
-Also you can see the contect of a file by using the cat command, sample command:
+Also you can see the content of a file by using the cat command, sample command:
 ```
 hdfs dfs -cat /user/maria_dev/students.csv
 ```

 ##### Phase B: Analyse the data with Pig

+At this phase we will be using the data we have upload into the Hadoop envirnament to make some analysis.
+To do so please follow the instruction here.

 #### Iteration 3 - Ingesting relational data by using Apache Sqoop